DiamondLightSource/pymalcolm/docs/reference/messages.rst

 - value (optional)
     Object return value if it exists.
 For `Get`_ this will be the structure of the path.
 For `Post`_ this will be described by the ``returns`` element of the Method.
-See :ref:`structure` for more details.
+See `block_structure` for more details.

 .. container:: toggle